FLOSSforScience/FLOSSforScience.github.io/_posts/2019-05-01-season-2-episode-5.markdown

 # Outline

-For episode 17, we interviewd Adrian Serio the Scientific Program Coordinator of the [Ste||ar group](http://stellar-group.org/) about the C++ Standard Library for Concurrency and Parallelism (HPX).
+In episode 17, we interviewed Adrian Serio the Scientific Program Coordinator of the [Ste||ar group](http://stellar-group.org/) about the C++ Standard Library for Concurrency and Parallelism (HPX).
+We started with a general discussion about parallel computing, where it comes from, where it is going and what can we still expect to gain.
+We then clarified what are C++ standards and how HPX is developed to be standard compliant.
+HPX was compared to other parallelism libraries such as MPI and we learned that HPX is a foundation to develop other software for domain specific applications.
+Adrian informed us how HPX can be used to take advantage of hardware accelerators such as Intel Xeon Phi or GPUs.
+We looked at the inception of the project and the sources of contributions to the project

 # About Adrian Serio: